nihallchaudhary/ai-mcq-extractor/README.md

 ## 🚀 Overview

-This project is designed to automate the process of extracting MCQs from messy exam PDFs.
-It leverages a locally hosted AI model to intelligently parse text, identify valid questions, and structure them for easy use.
+This project automates the extraction of MCQs from messy exam PDFs using a locally hosted AI model.
+It processes raw text, identifies valid questions, and structures them into a usable format.

-The system handles noisy input data, broken text, and formatting issues, making it useful for students, educators, and content creators.
+The system is designed to handle noisy data, broken formatting, and large documents efficiently.

 ---

 ## ✨ Features

 * 📄 Extracts text from PDFs using **pdfplumber**
-* 🤖 Uses a locally hosted AI model (**LLaMA3**) for intelligent MCQ extraction
+* 🤖 Uses a locally hosted AI model (**LLaMA3 via Ollama**) for MCQ extraction
-* ⚡ Processes large documents efficiently using chunking
+* ⚡ Handles large documents using chunking with overlap
 * 🧹 Cleans and structures output into JSON format
 * 🔁 Removes duplicate questions automatically
 * 🖥️ Interactive UI built with **Streamlit**